LoliEnjoyeer/NotSoCommonUtilities/README.md

 - While having coin in hand interact with door to block them, it will:
   1 Close the doors (if they aren't closed)
   2 Lock them for X amount of seconds

+#### Guards can escape
+- Guards while approaching the surface escape for ClassD/Scientist will turn into Ntf Cadet

+#### 096 Notification
+- If you are target of 096 you will get text notification

 ## TODO List

-- Guards can escape turning into mtf
+- Guards can escape turning into mtf ✅
 - Mtf/CI can escort other team turning them into their own
 - Easy custom loudouts with pure config file
 - custom 914 recipes